About

 The Foundation

-Since the foundation’s establishment in 2003, the Melbourne Art Fair has distributed $1M in artist and curator fees.
+Since 2003, the Melbourne Art Foundation has distributed over AUD $1.6M in artist fees and grants, and facilitated an estimated AUD $96.4M in contemporary art sales at Melbourne Art Fair.
 With the endorsement of the Art Galleries Association of Australia (AGAA) the Fair continues to be a seminal fixture on the Australasian cultural calendar, stimulating critical and commercial attention for artists for over 35 years.

-Melbourne Art Foundation produces the annual Melbourne Art Fair and, produced in partnership with the National Gallery of Victoria, the biennial Melbourne Design Fair.
+Melbourne Art Foundation produces the annual Melbourne Art Fair and, in 2025 produced in partnership with Creative Victoria, the Victorian First Peoples Art & Design Fair Showcase Exhibition.

 The Board